5 Ways Rheumatoid Arthritis Affects Your Skin

 2. Rheumatoid Nodules

 About 50% of people with RA also get rheumatoid nodules.
-These are noncancerous lumps of tissue that develop under the skin.
+These are lumps of tissue that develop under the skin.
 They often form over bony areas like your fingers or elbows.
 Sometimes, nodules go away without treatment.
 A class of drugs called disease-modifying antirheumatic drugs (DMARDs) used to treat RA can help nodules disappear as well.

 Corticosteroid medications help control inflammation caused by RA.
 These drugs can also cause thinning of the skin and make you more vulnerable to bruising.